 - Cluster: Cluster is a set of machines such as DataNodes, NameNodes, Secondary NameNodes, etc.

-Wish to know ‘What is Hadoop?’
-Check out our Hadoop blog!
+Wish to know more about Hadoop, check out our Hadoop blog!

 Here is a rough sketch of the Hadoop architecture: